 The effect of electricity on the body depends on the amount of current and the length of time the body is exposed to it.
-The higher the current, the less time a human can survive the exposure.
+The higher the current, the less time someone is likely to survive the exposure.

 The path of electricity through the body is also critical.
 For example, current passing through the heart or brain is more life-threatening than current passing through the fingers.